 As of December 31, 2016, the Accounts and Risk Monitoring Committee consisted of 4 members.
-They have all been chosen for their expertise in the fields of accounting and finance and in particular for their roles in banking institutions or in the general management of business firms (see section 6.2.3): Chantal Mazzacurati, Olivier Heckenroth, Hervé Claquin and Christian Moretti.
+They have all been chosen for their expertise in the fields of accounting and finance and in particular for their roles in banking institutions or in the general management of business firms (see chapter 6, section 6.2.3 of the 2016 Registration Document): Chantal Mazzacurati, Olivier Heckenroth, Hervé Claquin and Christian Moretti.
 Chantal Mazzacurati, who chairs the Committee, and Hervé Claquin have been qualified as independent members by the Compensation and Appointments Committee.
 The Chairman of the Supervisory Board, Olivier Heckenroth, is automatically a member of the Committee, as it is his responsibility to present the internal control and risk management report to the shareholders.